grzesiek/gonetris/README.md

 ## License

-This is free software, licensed under MIT License (see LICENSE file)
+This is free software, licensed under GNU GPL license (see LICENSE file)